StellarFw/stellar-framework.com/src/guide/models.md

 stellar makeModel User ---module=authentication --crud
 ```

+> NOTE: the generated code uses the function syntax.
+You can see more about that on the next subsection.

 All the models are loaded into memory when a new Stellar instance is started, so you have a global place where all the models living (`api.models`).
 Ahead will be able to see how to get a model an use it on your code.

 ## Model Conventions